May 1 2010

 Shift your image of the internet from one of network topology, to the physical manifestation of its actual energetic existence:

 The internet is an ugly, spartan industrial reality.
-Our abstract models of software mask the true foundation of networked computing being a vast urbis of brutalist concrete, metal, plastic and silicon.
+Our abstract models of software mask the true foundation of networked computing as a vast urbis of brutalist concrete, metal, plastic and silicon.

 Ten to fifteen years ago, the first weblogs and journals were hand-crafted expressions of identity.
-At the same time, the evolution of interactive design and typography on the web is derived from the crazed photoshop sketchings and tableized HTML monstrosites that extended the visual possibilities of the medium and inspired new coders and designers to build ever changing gardens of pixels and words.
+The evolution of interactive design and typography on the web was derived from these ever changing gardens of pixels and words, built from crazed photoshop experiments and monstrosites of nested HTML tables that extended the visual possibilities of the medium and inspired more and more new coders and designers to participate themselves.

 We have lost the aesthetic of the hacked personal homepage, the archetypal online creative space for personal storytelling and web-page-as-art-experiments.
 This subculture is now almost entirely dissolved to fragments in the Wayback Machine.